U8NWXD/oppia-wiki/Get-help.md

 ## How to Ask Good Questions

 At Oppia we don’t care how silly your question is!
-Just ensure your question is clear, and provide us enough information to help us resolve it faster.
+Just ensure your question is clear, and provide us with enough information to help us resolve it faster.
 We've divided the questions into 2 categories - Setup-related and General questions.
 You can start following the sections below to understand how you can ask each of them.

 ### Setup-related questions

-**Helpful advice**: You can choose any OS you’re comfortable with.
-However, most contributors use Linux or MacOS.
-Getting Oppia up and running on Windows can be a challenge.

-#### Before you ask a question
+#### Before you ask a setup question

-1. You can setup/install Oppia by visiting [[this|Installing-Oppia]] page.
+1. You can setup/install Oppia by visiting [[this page|Installing-Oppia]].
 Make sure you follow **all** the mentioned instructions from the beginning in a step-by-step manner.

-2. Make sure each step succeeds (verify it with the expected behavior if mentioned in wiki).
+2. Make sure each step succeeds (verify it with the expected behavior if mentioned in the wiki).

 3. In case of any unexpected behavior/errors at any step, make sure you check out our wiki on [how to troubleshoot when you are facing installation errors](https://github.com/oppia/oppia/wiki/Issues-with-installation%3F#when-you-encounter-an-installation-error).